vielhuber/stringhelper/README.md

 ```

 A short note on the usage of @: In this concept we use @-operator that hides errors.
 We are aware of its potential misuse and also of its benefits.

-When using @$a['undefined'], there can be 2 possible errors: a missing variable or a missing index.
+When using @\$a['undefined'], there can be 2 possible errors: a missing variable or a missing index.
 In both cases, we intentionally prevent the parser from stopping and catch the resulting null value.
+Be aware: If $a is a string, @\$a['undefined'] evaluates to $a[0] and therefore exists.

-But be aware: Don't use it before function calls (@__x($a['undefined']).
+General rule of thumb: Don't use the operator before function calls (@\_\_x(\$a['undefined']).

 ### classes